Pakistan's Imran Khan equates insulting Muhammad with Holocaust denial | DW | 17.04.2021

 "No one can be above the law and the Constitution."

-The extremist party has orchestrated a months-long campaign calling for the expulsion of the French ambassador after President Emmanuel Macron defended the right for magazines to publish images of Muhammad.
+The extremist party has orchestrated a monthslong campaign calling for the expulsion of the French ambassador after President Emmanuel Macron defended the right for magazines to publish images of Prophet Muhammad.
 The TLP and a number of prominent Muslims have deemed the cartoons offensive.

 AFP contributed to this article.